Return to the PCRE2 index page.

 --with-match-limit=500000to the configure command.
 This setting also applies to the pcre2_dfa_match() matching function, and to JIT matching (though the counting is done differently).

---with-heap-limit=500which limits the amount of heap to 500 kilobytes.
-This limit applies only to interpretive matching in pcre2_match().
-It does not apply when JIT (which has its own memory arrangements) is used, nor does it apply to pcre2_dfa_match().
+--with-heap-limit=500which limits the amount of heap to 500 KiB.
+This limit applies only to interpretive matching in pcre2_match() and pcre2_dfa_match(), which may also use the heap for internal workspace when processing complicated patterns.
+This limit does not apply when JIT (which has its own memory arrangements) is used.

 You can also explicitly limit the depth of nested backtracking in the pcre2_match() interpreter.
 This limit defaults to the value that is set for --with-match-limit.
 You can set a lower default limit by adding, for example,